 Step 1 – Have Your Water Heater Inspected by a Professional Every YearHaving us here at the Water Heaters Masters come out and inspect/perform maintenance on your water heater annually is an impactful way to prevent fires.
 During these inspections, our plumbing professionals will make sure that your water heater is free of malfunctions.
 We also make sure to get a head start on preventing possible future failures.
-Remember, even something as seemingly small as a pinhole gas leak can cause a major fire!
-Get your water heater checked by our water heater experts annually!
+Remember, even something as seemingly minor as a pinhole gas leak can cause a major fire!
+So get your water heater checked by our water heater experts annually!

 Step 2 – Learn How to Shut Your Water Heater OffThis may sound kind of silly, but many homeowners have no idea how to shut their water heaters off entirely.
 Moreover, that is the first thing you should do if you are starting to have serious issues.
-If you smell gas or discover a leak, you can shut off the water heater before a fire starts or more damage is done.
+For example, if you smell gas or discover a leak, you can shut off the water heater before a fire starts or more damage is done.
 To entirely shut down your water heater:

 - Shut off the gas by twisting the dial at the top of the water heater thermostat from the On to the Off position.

-- If you have an electric water heater, head over to your breaker to turn off the power to the unit
+- If you have an electric water heater, head over to your breaker to turn off the power to the unit.

 - Open the relief valve at the top of the water heater so that it points straight towards you.
-Be careful here, the water or steam that can be released from the relief valve will be HOT.
+Be careful here.
+The water or steam that can be released from the relief valve will be HOT.